Surface 2: Accessories

 Updated versions of the Surface's cover accessories are available for the Surface 2; the Touch Cover 2 and Type Cover 2 are slightly thinner than the previous versions and now include a "dynamic" backlight system.
 The Touch Cover 2 has over 1,092 sensors on it compared to just 80 on the original Touch Cover.
 The keyswitch length of the Type Cover 2 have been reduced from 2.5 mm to 1.5 mm.
 A new Power Cover accessory was also available to add 30 Wh additional battery capacity to the device.
 Accompanying the Touch Cover 2 and Type Cover 2 was a wireless adapter that allows them to be connected up to 30 feet away via Bluetooth.
 An updated kickstand can now be tilted at a 55-degree angle alongside the original 22-degree angle.
 During its unveiling, Microsoft also showcased the Music Cover; a variation of the Touch Cover that serves as a DJ mixer with playback controls, a 16-button sampler, and three sliders.
 While mainstream public release has been announced, it will be distributed to musicians through the Surface Remix Project campaign.

+Configurations

 Reception

 Initial reviews of the Surface 2 have been mixed.
 Reviewers have generally been positive about the device's hardware and improvements when compared to the original Surface.
 However, the Surface 2 was often criticized for a lack of support for traditional Windows desktop programs and the low number of high quality apps available from the Windows Store.

 In a financial report from Microsoft in second quarter 2014, revenue more than doubled from $400 million in the first quarter, to $893 million.
 However, Microsoft still lost $39 million since the development costs had equaled to around $932 million.
 But skeptics acknowledged that the growth was there despite still losing money on the Surface brand.